hs19980912/DSA/Trees/readme.md

 2. Time Taken to infect the complete Binary Tree.

  ### pattern - Diameter of Tree
+ Here always consider and try to find the solution if current root in the recursive tree is a part of the solution.So every recursive call makes sure that the case containing the curRoot is covered.
+So, we have made a set of all exhaustive cases by simple dfs.
  1. Diameter of a Tree
  2. Maximum Path Sum
  3. Maximum path sum from leaf to leaf nodes